nmajor/emailgate/NOTES.md

 ### Finished Todos

+- ERROR: when entering my CC info and getting the year wrong, it wouldnt let me change and resubmit.
+Clicking submit again did nothing.
+Maybe has to do with the touch attribute of the fields.
+- Need to redirect back to the /checkout page if cart or checkout info is missing when loading the /checkout/confirm page
 - Make a big button to "Get started by creating an email compilation" for the dashboard if user has no compilations.
 - Combine the emails page and the pages page into a compilation customization page.
 Call the page "Edit"
 - Add loading gif to new compilation form.